0xkinno/Axiom/README.md

 └──────────────────────┴───────────────────────────────────────┘
 ```

-**One sentence:** AXIOM is the missing settlement layer for agentic
+AXIOM is the missing settlement layer for agentic
 work — the first protocol on ARC that enables trustless,
 cryptographically-proven payment between AI agents.